Compliance and Enforcement Policy

 The Agency has three core mandates:

-1. To help ensure that the national transportation system runs efficiently and smoothly in the interests of all Canadians: those who work and invest in it; the producers, shippers, travelers and businesses who rely on it; and the communities where it operates;
+1. To help ensure that the national transportation system runs efficiently and smoothly in the interests of all Canadians: those who work and invest in it; the producers, shippers, travellers and businesses who rely on it; and the communities where it operates;

-2. To protect the human right of persons with disabilities to an accessible transportation network; and,
+2. To protect the human right of persons with disabilities to an accessible transportation network; and

 3. To provide consumer protection for air passengers.